OulipianSummer/perec/src/pattern/ABOUT.md

 It also happens to be a fantastic tool for parsing natural language input, which is what we're interested in.

 The original package is pretty large, too large for our purposes here, and it has a long dependency chain including tools we simply will not use.
-As a result, it seems best to only import the parts we want,as a sort of polyfill library, at least until we can figure something else out.
+As a result, it seems best to only import the parts we want as a sort of polyfill library, at least until we can figure something else out.

 The functions we're interested in are found in the `inflect.py` file: `singularize` and `pluralize`.